georgexyz19/georgexyz.com/content/posts/vim-tips.md

 cursor to end of the paragraph.
 Note you can select a paragraph by typing `vip` or `vap`

+Command `gw` is similar to `gq`.
+Here is the quote from help page.

+> gw: Format the lines that {motion} moves over.
+Similar to
+> gq but puts the cursor back at the same position in the text.

 *Source: [an stackoverflow Q&A](https://stackoverflow.com/questions/3033423/vim-command-to-restructure-force-text-to-80-columns)*

 #### Links and References